AndrewDryga/talk_sagas_of_elixir/sagas.md

 ^ And the worst part of it is that when there are more edge cases - else block keeps growing.

-^ For example, It doesn't cover error handling when the booking request is delivered but we did not get the response
+^ For example, It doesn't cover the scenario when the booking request is delivered but we did not get the response, so we are paying for booking and don't know anything about it

 ---